Graz Airport: Development in the 2000s

 In early 21st century, the number of passengers exceeded the 750,000 mark and in 2004 was just below 900,000.
 This led to the final extension of the current terminal building in 2003 and the construction of a second terminal in 2005.

 In summer 2015, the airport received two new routes to European hubs: Swiss International Air Lines to Zurich and Turkish Airlines to Istanbul Atatürk Airport.
 Though Turkish Airlines discontinued their services to Istanbul in the wake of the COVID-19 pandemic, Swiss International Air Lines announced it would increase the frequency of flights between Zürich and Graz in summer 2023.

 In December 2022, Eurowings announced that it will establish an additional base at Graz Airport, starting in 2023.
 This major commitment to Graz features nine new routes, with two of them linking Graz to Berlin and Hamburg and the other ones being leisure routes.
 Furthermore, the overall frequencies of already existing services to Düsseldorf and Palma de Mallorca will be enhanced.
-Yet with all these new routes, the route from Graz to Stuttgart, which was established in 2021, was discontinued in April of 2023.
+Yet with all these new routes, the route from Graz to Stuttgart, which was established in 2021, was discontinued in April 2023.

 In 2024, Graz had recovered approximately 79 percent of its passenger numbers compared to before the COVID-19 pandemic.